 What does green bean mean?

 Green bean means coffee beans that have not been roasted yet.
-So NCS imports green beans from Vietnam, and then fresh roasts them every week in Brooklyn.
+So Nguyen Coffee Supply imports green beans from Vietnam, and then fresh roasts them every week in Brooklyn.

 Where do you roast?

 We roast in Brooklyn, NY at a commercial roasting facility.

 - Vietnam is the second largest producer of coffee in the world.

 - Vietnam is the #1 producer of robusta beans in the world.

 (This means that A LOT of people in the world are drinking coffee made from beans grown in Vietnam, but may not know it -- which means it’s actually a very familiar flavor profile!)